-The Haverford School hosts several signature athletics events annually, including the Don McBride Classic (basketball), Buckley Duals (wrestling), and Checking for Cancer (lacrosse).
+The Haverford School hosts several signature athletics events annually, including the Don McBride Classic (basketball), Buckley Duals (wrestling), Checking for Cancer (lacrosse), and Striking Out Breast Cancer (baseball).
 Learn more about the traditions of these events.

 The Don McBride Classic Basketball Tournament, established in 2008, is named in honor of Donald J. McBride, who served The Haverford School for 25 years.
 He is a 1959 graduate of St. Joseph’s College and came to Haverford in 1964 as an English teacher.
 He became head basketball coach in 1966, Dean of Students in 1973, and Head of the Upper School in 1987.